-- 1. Ensuring adequate inpatient capacity for rehabilitation services through designing and implementing (a) a public investment program for establishing tiered system of rehabilitation centers at national, regional and local levels directly investing in the publicly owned national, regional and local levels directly investing by the GHM and (b) incentivizing privately owned inpatient service providers to develop co-located or standalone rehabilitation units at regional or local/municipal levels through strategic purchasing. - 2.
-Developing local PHC and community-based rehabilitation services by defining the package of the rehabilitation interventions to be provided by the PHC teams in outpatient and home settings and ensuring its implementation as part of the comprehensive PHC reform planned for the years 2023-2027. - 3.
+- 1. Ensuring adequate (according to the recommended bed capacity targets) inpatient capacity for rehabilitation services through designing and implementing (a) a public investment program for establishing tiered system of rehabilitation centers at national, regional and local levels directly investing in the publicly owned national, regional and local level hospitals networked and managed by the GHM and (b) incentivizing privately owned inpatient service providers to develop co-located or standalone rehabilitation units at regional or local/municipal levels through strategic purchasing. - 2.
+Developing local PHC rehabilitation services by defining the package of the rehabilitation interventions to be provided by the PHC teams at the community level in outpatient and home settings and ensuring its implementation as part of the comprehensive PHC reform planned for the years 2023-2027. - 3.
 Developing and adopting national standards and guidelines for quality assurance and optimal provision of rehabilitation services through (a) developing the missing national guidelines and protocols for the priority rehabilitation services and using them for performance monitoring and payment of rehabilitation service providers and (b) based on these protocols, elaborating and approving the quality and safety standards for rehabilitation services that initially will be used as a criteria for participation in the publicly funded rehabilitation program.
 Eventually, the refined standards are recommended to be used as mandatory licensing requirements for any providers of rehabilitation services for priority health conditions even if they do not participate in the publicly funded programs.

-7.2.
+6.2.
 Developing human resources for rehabilitation